ishan0102/rsrch/README.md

 # rsrch
-Manage your research papers through your CLI.
+Manage your research papers from Python.
 This project lets you update a Notion database with arXiv links and download PDFs of papers to your local machine.

 <p align="center">
     <img width="1095" alt="image" src="https://user-images.githubusercontent.com/47067154/219932040-ab4962f8-b01e-4d94-9eba-77a155b0e933.png">